cloudmesh/classes/docs/source/overview.rst

        - 36363 Discussion Friday 9:30 - 10:45AM Informatics East (I2) 150

-.. warning:: Please note that all discussion sections have been merged
+.. warning:: Please note that all discussion sections for residential
+	     students have been merged to:

-	     to Friday 9:30 - 10:45AM Informatics East (I2) 150
+             * Friday 9:30 - 10:45AM Informatics East (I2) 150

 	     Please ignore positngs in CANVAS and the REGISTRAR about this.